1 hour ago

 I look up again and see her smiling sweetly to herself.

-And suddenly, in the middle of Whole Foods food court on a bright winter afternoon, I am getting choked up.
+And suddenly, in the middle of Whole Foods food court on a sunny winter afternoon, I am getting choked up.

 Stop it.
 Just stop it, I tell myself.
 You do not know how Max will turn out or what his abilities will be.
 Who knows what will happen.
 Whatever he is like, whatever his abilities, he will be OK.